 c.
 Fiber-Rich Foods

-Fiber keeps the digestive system moving and prevents constipation.
+Dietary fiber keeps the digestive system moving smoothly and prevents constipation.

 • Whole grains